JackWink/tweakable/README.md

                 minValue = 0, maxValue = 100)
     public static int someInteger = 50;

-Call `Tweakable.init(Context context)` when the app starts, then display an instance of the `TweaksFragment` and your preferences will have been generated.
+Call `Tweakable.init(Context context)` when the app starts and then shake your phone to bring up the tweakable value menu.

 When you call init, all the default values (or present values) will be injected statically, so you can access them whenever.
 For example, if the above annotations were in a class called `Settings`,